Muscle cramps; useful advice on how to get rid of them.

 To cramp or not to cramp?

-Straining a joint can cause receptors in the joint and the surrounding joint to fire which will also cause a cramp like sensation.
+Straining a joint can cause receptors in the joint and the surrounding joint to fire which will also cause a cramp-like sensation.
 People who have problems in the ankle or hip will often have a knee that is constantly strained.
-The receptors can cause the knee to give out which a protective response that the body uses to protect the joint.
+The receptors can cause the knee to give out which is a protective response that the body uses to protect the joint.

 Another type of cramp is caused by tight fascia surrounding the muscles.
 Sometimes, fascial tightness and adhesions can cause the muscles to lock up internally.
 Instead of the muscle contracting, the fibers push upward and lock which causes the cramp.
 The contraction is sustained and intense which is what causes the pain.
 These types of cramps are best treated by massaging and stretching to loosen the fibers and the tight fascia that caused it.
 It is thought that this is due to overuse, however, what is the definition of overuse?
 More likely, it is a consequence of biomechanics and the way someone has adapted over the years, resulting in tight and dysfunctional fascia and muscle tissue.